These Are the Most Popular Wedding Colors Right Now

 Other Popular Wedding Colors

 Remember: Your wedding is your day, so you should pick the colors that make you happy.
-If you absolutely love brown or red, incorporate these rustic hues into your wedding day.
+If you absolutely love brown or red, incorporate these rustic hues into your wedding color palette.
 As an added bonus, it will make your wedding extra unique, as fewer couples are selecting these hues.
 Finally, if you're ready to find your wedding colors and style, take our style quiz to help you narrow down your favorites.
 Then, chat with local wedding pros to help you bring your colorful wedding vision to life.